 The Australian Health Performance Framework (AHPF) is a tool for reporting on the health of Australians, the performance of health care in Australia and the Australian health system.
-The indicators within the framework can be disaggregated and analysed through selected population groups (including Aboriginal and Torres Strait Islander peoples) and provide a rich source of information at the national, State and Territory and local levels.
+The indicators within the framework can be disaggregated and analysed through selected population groups, providing a rich source of information at the National, State and Territory and local levels (where data available).

 Please provide any feedback using the feedback button at the top right-hand side of the web page to let us know what types of information best suit your needs or how the presentation of the indicators might be improved.

-This edition has results for an initial set of 45 indicators presented at a national, State and Territory and Primary Health Network level.
-Results for some indicators are disaggregated by population subgroups, such as sex, age group and Indigenous status.
+This initial set of 45 indicators are presented at a National, State and Territory and local level (where data available).
+Results for some indicators are disaggregated by population subgroups, such as sex and age groups.

 Note: There are currently no indicators under the dimension of appropriateness such as those measuring the patient experience.
 The Australian Commission on Safety and Quality in Health Care is working to develop indicators for this dimension.
 The AIHW will continue to develop and improve on the performance indicators, data and information that is reported.
 Seeking input from stakeholders, such as Commonwealth and State/Territory government agencies, clinicians, consumers, the private sector and academics.

-Excel data file for all AHPF indicators (2MB XLXS)
+Excel data file for all AHPF indicators (3MB XLSX)

 AHPF information will be continuously improved and expanded.
 Please provide any feedback to let us know what types of information best suit your needs or how the presentation of the indicators might be improved.